IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> aoc admin create <resource type> @json:'{<...parameters...>}'
 ```

-Some API endpoints are described [here](https://developer.ibm.com/apis/catalog?search=%22aspera%20on%20cloud%20api%22).
+Some API endpoints are described in [IBM API Hub](https://developer.ibm.com/apis/catalog?search=%22aspera%20on%20cloud%20api%22).
 Sadly, not all.

 Nevertheless, it is possible to guess the structure of the creation value by simply dumping an existing resource, and use the same parameters for the creation.